DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 find _HDR COLOR GRADING_ settings.
 Change _Night - Exposure (F-Stops)_ to `-0.3` and _Interior - Exposure (F-Stops)_ to `-2.5` and then press _SAVE CONFIGURATION_ and _APPLY CHANGES_ at the top left side of the ENB settings menu.

 That’s all, enjoy your fancy ENB now.
-Of course, you can also continue with the *GAMEPLAY GUIDE* section of the guide if you are interested in how to start some newly added quests.
+Of course, you can also continue with the *GAMEPLAY GUIDE* section if you are interested in how to start some newly added quests.

 ---